420blaze420/tape0002/README.md

 #### Testing and validation
 * Technicians must complete and document a series of network tests, validating successful implementation and integration of the wireless network.
+* Documentations must be completed on the comprehensive 'Testing & Validation' document/form.

 #### Documentation